Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Introduction

-Having provided the motivation for expecting the $\nu = 1/4 $ phase as prone to CDW instabilities, we now explore the possibility of obtaining a non-Fermi liquid (NFL) state arising at the quantum critical point (QCP), where the system might transition from a Fermi-liquid phase to the ordered phase at zero temperature.
-This is generically described by invoking the CDW ordering beirng caused by bosonic degrees of freedom, which couple to the itinerant fermionic degrees of freedom \cite{ips-rafael, ips-2kf, ips-cavity}.
-Our goal is to derive the properties of the electronic degrees of freedom at the QCP where the bosons become massless, as captured by the scaling of the fermionic Green's functions after incorporating the self-energy corrections at the one-loop order.
+Having provided the motivation for expecting the $\nu = 1/4 $ phase as prone to CDW instabilities, we now explore the possibility of obtaining a non-Fermi liquid (NFL) state arising at the quantum critical point (QCP), where the system might transition from a Fermi-liquid (FL phase to the ordered phase at zero temperature.
+This is generically described by invoking the CDW ordering being caused by bosonic degrees of freedom, which couple to the itinerant fermionic degrees of freedom \cite{ips-rafael, ips-2kf, ips-cavity}.
+In particular, the triangular FS bears some similarity with the the trigonally-warped FS considered in the context of honeycomb lattice in cavity electrodynamics (cf. Ref.~\cite{ips-cavity}).
+However, the number of Fermi pockets and the hot-spot structure of the systems differ completely.
+Our goal is to derive the properties of the electronic degrees of freedom at the QCP, where the bosons become massless, as captured by the scaling of the fermionic Green's functions after incorporating the self-energy corrections at the one-loop order.